larryberland/kimbra_studio/config/jekyll/_posts/2012-10-12-the-story-with-pets.markdown

 published: true
 title: The story with pets
 comments: true
+author: Jim James
+excerpt: You probably know that Kimbra has several pieces in her jewelry collections specifically themed for pets.
+         You may not have noticed, but we do not yet offer these pieces in the Kimbra ClickPLUS platform.
 ---

 You probably know that Kimbra has several pieces in her jewelry collections specifically themed for pets.
 You may not have